apache/incubator-weex-site/docs/docs/api/js-service.md

 JS service and Weex instance are parallel in js runtime.
 Weex instance's lifecycle will invoke JS service's lifecycle.
 Currently provide create, refresh, destroy of lifecycle.

-**!!!Important: JS Service is very powerful.
-Please be careful to use.**
+**!!!Important: JS Service is very  powerful, improper use can lead to increased memory or global pollution, please do not abuse.**

 ## Register JS Service